 Your rifle’s zero:

 And if you ever need to remove your handguard for any reason you’ll throw your zero off.
-The upper receiver, where the flat top Picatinny rail is located, is the best possible place to install the red dot or an optic of any type because it doesn’t move.
+The forward most part of the upper receiver, where the flat top Picatinny rail is located, is the best possible place to install the red dot or an optic of any type because it doesn’t move.

 Because it doesn’t move it eliminates any possibility of the optic losing zero, outside of the optic (because your optic could always lose zero on its own).